Dear Friends of the Department of Finance,

 Our specialized master’s programs in finance, Financial Analysis and Quantitative Finance & Risk Management continues to evolve as well.
 With the addition of Professor Fang, we have added courses in data science and machine learning and will be including data science coverage throughout the program including relevant cases in other courses.

-The Owl Fund currently has almost $700,000 under management and for 2019 outperformed the S&P 500.
+The Owl Fund currently (January 2019) has almost $700,000 under management and outperformed the S&P 500 in 2019.
 Internships and job placements continue to improve for the Owl Fund with current May graduates headed to J.P.
 Morgan, Guggenheim, Credit Suisse, RBC, Macquarie, Vanguard, Comcast, MUFG, LBC Credit Partners and Bryn Mawr Trust.
 The list of internships is just as impressive: Deutsche Bank, Barclays, MUFG, UBS, Citigroup, Bank of America, Wells Fargo, TD Bank.
 The earnings for the Owl Fund provide one of the largest individual scholarships in the Fox School, the Jay Lamont Scholarship in Economics, Finance and Real Estate, which was awarded to Jared Swansen and Kyle Wenclawiak for this current academic year.

 Also in 2019, Howard Brown, a finance undergraduate alumnus, was presented with the Fox Excellence in Alumni Achievement award at the Musser Awards for Excellence in Leadership.
 In addition, Professor Steve Casper was presented with the Musser Award for Excellence in Service and Professor Lalitha Naveen with the Musser Award for Excellence in Teaching.

 And finally, we will be seeking School approval for the Fox Finance Fellow program that will be a two-semester professional development program for academically, high achieving sophomore Finance majors to better prepare them for internships prior to beginning classes in their major.